Right Now, Here’s How You Can Trade Paramount Global (PARA) Aggressively

 Sponsored

-As well, it is important to consider PARA stock ratios such as price-to-sales, which is currently 0.40.PARA’s price to book ratio for the most recent quarter was 0.53, resulting in an 3.56 price to cash per share for the period.
+Additionally, it is important to take into account PARA stock ratios, including its price-to-sales ratio, which is 0.43 for the last tewlve months.PARA’s price to book ratio for the most recent quarter was 0.57, resulting in an 3.78 price to cash per share for the period.

 How does Paramount Global (PARA) stock rate among analysts?
 Buy, sell, or hold?